LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

 since that is a parameter we may want to adjust, and it is easier to adjust it at the agent's initialization.

-Then, we define the simulation using the components and define all the necessary functions.
+Then we define the simulation using the components and define all the necessary functions.
 We find it convient to explicitly store a reference to the navigation agent and the target agent.
-Rather than defining a new component for our very simply done condition, we just write the condition itself in the function.
+Rather than defining a new component for our simple done condition, we just write the condition itself in the function.

 .. code-block:: python